-NOW ACCEPTING APPLICATIONS FOR SPRING SEASON 2017!
+NOW ACCEPTING APPLICATIONS FOR SUMMER 2017!

 At Skyline Bear Valley we are looking to build our team with a collection of passionate individuals that recognize and truly appreciate the incredible privilege of calling the Sierra home!
 Our goal is to enrich our organization with unique and self-motivated individuals that are ready to bring their independent thoughts, initiative and action to achieve a common goal of inspring people that visit Bear Valley to fully immerse in our special brand of Nature!

 We believe the key to our success in providing a signature experience is a dynamic, fun loving, cohesive and collaborative team that understands that at the center of our mission is a goal to deepen our own, and our guests’ appreciation for the Sierra Nevada and serve as a catalyst for the enjoyment, exploration and discovery of the naturally magnificent Bear Valley and surrounding area.

 We are looking for smart individuals who are passionate to join us and become part of a team that is in the business of creating fun memories that last a lifetime.

 Employees Looking for the Horseshoe Team Exchange Program